Tan051107/AllWays/README.md

   <img src="docs/screens/03-itinerary-planning.png" alt="Itinerary planning screen for Penang Food Weekend with invite and Waylo suggestions" width="240" />
 </p>

 Coordinating a group itinerary is endless back-and-forth, and it's easy to add a stop that quietly doesn't work for someone.
-AllWays gives each trip a shared planning workspace with an invite code and profile tracking, lets travelers ask Waylo to adjust a day before changes are applied, and flags accessibility on every stop with an explicit confirmation step.
+AllWays gives each trip a shared planning workspace that lets travelers ask Waylo to adjust a day before changes are applied, and flags accessibility on every stop with an explicit confirmation step.

 ### 3.4 Budget & Savings — Cutting cost without cutting accessibility